-PJX has 4 gold, silver and base metal (zinc, lead, copper) properties in the Cranbrook area of south-eastern British Columbia, Canada.
-Gold discoveries on the large Dewdney Trail and Zinger Properties and zinc-lead-silver mineralization on the Vine Property are the primary focus of exploration for the company.
-Zones with gold, silver, zinc, lead or copper mineralization will also be explored to develop targets on the Eddy, West Basin and DD Properties.
+PJX has 7 gold, silver and base metal (zinc, lead, copper) properties in the Cranbrook area of south-eastern British Columbia, Canada.
+Gold discoveries on the large Dewdney Trail, Zinger, and Eddy-Gold Shear Properties and zinc-lead-silver mineralization on the Vine Property are the primary focus of exploration for the company.
+Teck Resources Limited is exploring PJX’s DD Property that has potential to host a Sullivan zinc-lead-silver type of deposit.

 The Cranbrook area is one of the most important mineral areas in Canada, having produced 8,500,000 tonnes of lead, 8,000,000 tonnes of zinc, and 9,000 tonnes of silver, nearly all of it from the historical Sullivan mine at Kimberley.
 Other small base metal producers include the Kootenay King, Estella and Bull River mines in the Hughes Range and the Stemwinder, North Star and St. Eugene mines south of the Sullivan mine in the Purcell Mountains.
 Together these smaller deposits account for about 3,000,000 tonnes of metal.